 The World Trade Organization (WTO) uses consensus decision-making although its constitution allows for voting.
 A consensus is deemed to have been reached if no individual member country formally objects to a decision.
 This is certainly very different from full agreement on the part of all members.
 ‘This system makes it easier for powerful countries to overcome opposition through threats and pressures, since critical delegates need only remain silent for the ‘consensus’ decision to go through.’

 Many people infer that, because a consensus is required, no agreements can be made within the WTO that would disadvantage individual countries, or result in an unfair distribution of benefits, because those who are disadvantaged would oppose them.
 Consensus decision-making therefore carries with it a certain legitimacy that is exploited by those who should know better.
-For example, Leon Brittan, an EU Trade Commissioner, argued that the conspiracy theorists might claim that the purpose of the WTO is to ‘open the markets of the world to the domination of Anglo-Saxon multinationals and their business practices.
+For example, Leon Brittan, an EU Trade Commissioner, ‘open the markets of the world to the domination of Anglo-Saxon multinationals and their business practices.
 On the contrary, whatever its imperfections, the enormous strength of the WTO is that its rules can only be agreed by consensus on a global basis and are then just as enforceable by the poor against the rich as the other way round.’
 Similarly former WTO Director General Mike Moore presented the WTO as ‘built on democratic values’ that give it legitimacy: ‘No country is forced to sign our agreements.
 Each and every one of the WTO’s rules is negotiated by member governments and agreed by consensus.’

 However, in practice, some countries exert much more power and influence than others in such agreements and small countries do not feel they can object.
 A Caribbean delegate claimed: ‘It requires superhuman conviction of one of the members to oppose what the major countries want.’
 Larger countries are able to threaten to prevent imports from or reduce investment in a dissenting nation if they do not go along with an agreement.